nforgeio/neonKUBE/Images/metricbeat/README.md

 * **PERIOD** (*optional*) - interval at which metrics are collected with an "s" or "m" suffix for seconds or minutes.
 This defaults to **60s**.

 * **DOCKER_ENDPOINT** (*optional*) - specifies the Docker endpoint to be monitored.
-This defaults to the local Docker unix domain soxket `unix:///var/run/docker.sock` which must be explicitly bound to the Metricbeat container.
+This defaults to the local Docker unix domain socket `unix:///var/run/docker.sock` which must be explicitly bound to the Metricbeat container.
 You may also specify a URL.

 * **PROCESSES** (*optional*) - JSON array specifying the regex's of the process names for which statistics are to be gathered.
 This defaults to **['dockerd','consul','vault']**.